 Kit Chapman has more than 10 years’ experience has a writer and editor for national and international magazines.
 He has worked as a staff writer and editor for Chemistry World, The Pharmaceutical Journal, Chemist+Druggist and The Practitioner, and as a freelance writer for Nature, New Scientist, Nature Chemistry and The Daily Telegraph among others.

 Kit specialises in long-form articles on science history (particularly nuclear science and element discovery) and diversity.
-He has also won awards as an editor and news journalist, including the PPA New Talent Award for New Business News Journalist of the Year 2010.
+He has also won awards as an editor and news journalist, including the PPA New Talent Award for New Business News Journalist of the Year 2010, and his first book is a finalist for the American Association for the Advancement of Science’s SB&F prize for young adult science books.

 Kit is available for freelance opportunities and has written hundreds of news stories and feature articles.
 Below are a few examples of his work.